-It's seems strange that there's only one day a year dedicated to celebrating moms—the women who taught us how to tie our shoes and blow our noses.
+It seems strange that there's only one day a year dedicated to celebrating moms—the women who taught us how to tie our shoes and blow our noses.
 They feed us, clothe us, and (when we're grown) share a drink with us to recall all the times they almost lost it while taking care of us.

 Mom, it's time to return the favor: with a meal that shows just how much we appreciate you.
 We'll act like the responsible adults you raised us to be; we'll make a grocery list three days out, prep the sides the day before, and set the table that morning.
-This year we're going big (or we're not going home).

 Merrill's simple salad celebrates spring in all its glory: bitter radishes, peppery arugula, sour lemon, and salty pecorino.